zdravkov/kendo-docs/api/javascript/dataviz/geometry/matrix.md

 #### Returns

-`kendo.dataviz.geometry.Matrix` A new Matrix instance with the same element values.
+`kendo.geometry.Matrix` A new Matrix instance with the same element values.

 ### equals